dhruvpatel-6/Multi-Sensor-Data-Pipeline/Docs/REVIEW_PACKET.md

 Decoupled Logic: Hardware abstraction (Drivers) is strictly separated from the Intelligence Layer (Core).

-For a detailed node-based visualization of the system architecture, please refer to: NODE_DIAGRAM.md
+For a detailed node-based visualization of the system architecture, please refer to: NODE_DIAGRAM.md & SYSTEM ARCHITECTURE NOTES

 🛡️ Task 3: Resiliency & Failure Recovery